 E-book download: Managing productivity with a mobile workforce

-Smarter Business’ latest e-book – Managing the mobile workforce how mobile technology is disrupting one industry after another.
+The Smarter Business’ e-book – Managing Productivity with a Mobile Workforce – explores how mobile technology is disrupting one industry after another.

 The tow truck industry is just one example of an industry that is being transformed.
 Queensland-based Tow.com.au has used mobile tech to create a very different business model capable of managing tow trucks across the entire state.